The Conducting Institute: Summer 2026

 Dates and Schedule - May 25 to June 12

-The program begins with a week of online classes from May 25 to 29, 2026, meeting daily from 5:00 to 8:00 p.m.
+The program begins with a week of online classes from May 25 to 29, 2026, meeting daily from 4:00 to 8:00 p.m.
 Central Time.
 It will consist of conducting seminars on the chosen repertoire, aural skills and ear training classes, and other classes on fundamental skills of conducting.
+At least one hour of each day will be devoted to small group sessions with the TAs for review, questions, and assignments.
 Synchronous participation is mandatory for all participants.

 The second and third weeks, June 1 - June 12, will consist of hands-on work with the Institute’s Laboratory Orchestra, conducting seminars to discuss Lab Orchestra sessions, and ear training classes.
 In-person days will begin at 9am and end by 5pm, Monday through Friday.